eslint/rfcs/designs/2021-suppression-support/README.md

         {"kind": "inSource", "justification": "Justification example"}
         ```

-    2. For external suppressions, we generate suppression info where `kind` is `external` and `justification` is a certain sentence such as "Globally disabled".
+    2. For external suppressions (or disabling rules inside of configuration files in ESLint), we generate suppression info where `kind` is `external` and `justification` is a certain sentence such as "Globally disabled".

         For example: